MehreenNaeem/gpsr_robocup/README.md

 ## Some Stuff related to Cram
 GPSR-Robocup is depended on suturo-demo package.
 Following are the files that are related to it

-gpsr-ln.lisp (listen the data from python script) gpsr-plans.lisp (plans are defined in it) gpsr-knowledge.lisp (knowledge about poses and keywords) gpsr-pub.lisp (publish the data about plans)
+gpsr-ln.lisp (listen the data from python script). gpsr-plans.lisp (plans are defined in it). gpsr-knowledge.lisp (knowledge about poses and keywords). gpsr-pub.lisp (publish the data about plans).

 So the data send in a formate of string array which has following slot division: